ISCHEMIC STROKE / ACUTE THERAPY

 Recanalization therapy in anticoagulated patients

-- ischemic stroke may occur despite anticoagulation due to subtherapeutic anticoagulation, non-compliance, or a prothrombotic condition that increases the clotting risk despite anticoagulation
+- ischemic stroke may occur despite anticoagulation, either due to subtherapeutic anticoagulation, non-compliance, or a prothrombotic condition that increases the clotting risk despite anticoagulation

 - anticoagulants complicate the decision-making process for thrombolysis and mechanical thrombectomy in acute ischemic stroke

-- iIt’s crucial to weigh the potential benefits against the risks and consider the timing of the last DOAC dose and the availability of reversal agents
+- iI is crucial to weigh the potential benefits against the risks and consider factors such as the timing of the last DOAC dose and the availability of reversal agents

 Intravenous thrombolysis